Delegation pattern

 In software engineering, the delegation pattern is an object-oriented design pattern that allows object composition to achieve the same code reuse as inheritance.

 In delegation, an object handles a request by delegating to a second object (the delegate).
 The delegate is a helper object, but with the original context.
 With language-level support for delegation, this is done implicitly by having self in the delegate refer to the original (sending) object, not the delegate (receiving object).
 In the delegate pattern, this is instead accomplished by explicitly passing the original object to the delegate, as an argument to a method.
-Note that "delegation" is often used loosely to refer to the distinct concept of forwarding, where the sending object simply uses the corresponding member on the receiving object, evaluated in the context of the receiving object, not the original object.
+"Delegation" is often used loosely to refer to the distinct concept of forwarding, where the sending object simply uses the corresponding member on the receiving object, evaluated in the context of the receiving object, not the original object.

-Note that this article uses "sending object/receiving object" for the two objects, rather than "receiving object/delegate", emphasizing which objects send and receive the delegation call, not the original call.
+This article uses "sending object/receiving object" for the two objects, rather than "receiving object/delegate", emphasizing which objects send and receive the delegation call, not the original call.

 Definition

-In the Introduction to Gamma et al. 1994, Grady Booch defined delegation as:
+In the Introduction to Gamma et al. 1994, delegation is defined as: